EdeysonGomes/OntoStudy/ontologies/Genealogy/ReadMe.md

 ### 2. Load the Ontology
    - Open Protégé 5.
-   - Import the `Genealogia_x.owl` file from this repository (x is the version number of the ontology).
+   - Import the `Genealogia_x.ttl` file from this repository (x is the version number of the ontology).

 ### 3. Explore and Reason
    - Examine the class hierarchy and properties.